rust-lang/book/nostarch/chapter13.md

 }
 ```

-Using `move` to force the closure for the thread to take ownership of `list`
+Listing 13-6: Using `move` to force the closure for the thread to take
+ownership of `list`

 We spawn a new thread, giving the thread a closure to run as an argument.
 The
 closure body prints out the list.
 In Listing 13-4, the closure only captured